Grandma School Part 3: Seeing Life Through the Eyes of a Child

 Understanding the vocabulary word pair.
 What else comes in pairs?
 Extend the worriedness by creating a box of socks and asking children to find the pairs of socks.

-Benefits of STEM
+Benefits of Stem

 One last word on STEM activities.
 STEM activities teach Science while tent Technology, Engineering, and Math.
-STEM activities are unshut ended activities that engage your childs marvel to learn through discovery using their creativity and problem-solving skills.
+STEM activities are unshut ended activities that engage your child’s marvel to learn through discovery using their creativity and problem-solving skills.
 For increasingly valuable information well-nigh the benefits of STEM Education trammels out 6 Benefits of STEM Education.

 Dr. Jill and I wish you many increasingly memories with your grandchildren.
-We hope the live simply theme resonates with you this year and that you found some of the worriedness ideas in this blog series helpful.
+We hope the “live simply” theme resonates with you this year and that you found some of the worriedness ideas in this blog series helpful.

 If you missed the previous installments, or would like to refresh your memory on the included tips, please find them here: